Ines-Oubabas/holbertonschool-web_front_end/Bootstrap/README.md

 1️⃣ Open the project folder in your code editor.
 2️⃣ Open any .html file (e.g., 0-index.html) in your web browser.
 3️⃣ Verify the layout matches the project requirements.
-4️⃣ For Task 6 (6-styles.css):

-Ensure the CSS file is linked in the <head> section.
+4️⃣ For Task 6 (6-styles.css), ensure the CSS file is correctly linked in the <head> section.

 Open 6-index.html (provided example template) to see the style changes.

-🧪 Validation Steps
+✅ Validation Steps
-✅ Check that each page is responsive on different screen sizes.
+Check that each page is responsive on different screen sizes.

-✅ Verify the correct Bootstrap classes are used for layout, colors, and responsiveness.
+Verify the correct Bootstrap classes are used for layout, colors, and responsiveness.

-✅ For 6-index.html, confirm the custom styles (button colors, borders, etc.) are applied.
+For 6-index.html, confirm the custom styles (button colors, borders, etc.) are applied.

 🔗 External Links
 Bootstrap 4.4.1 Documentation

-💡 Author
+🧑‍💻 Author
 Project by Ines Oubabas.